-A formal Remuneration Committee has been established in the Current Period.
+A formal Remuneration Committee has been established.
 The Committee consists of Mark Stephenson (Chairman) and Lindsay Mair.
 The Committee meets as required.
 Its role is to determine the remuneration of the Directors and any senior employees.
-In addition the committee has the responsibility for performance review of the executive Directors and Senior Management, and for oversight of the Company's incentive schemes.
+In addition, the committee has the responsibility for performance review of the executive Directors and Senior Management, and for oversight of the Company's incentive schemes.
 No Director is involved in deciding their own remuneration.